Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2021 entry

 Study and work abroad

-After completing your second year, BSc students will have the option of taking a year placement abroad at one of our partner universities, including:
+After your second year, you’ll have the option of taking an exchange year abroad at one of our partner universities.
+These include:

 - Aachen Technical University